vlingo/xoom-examples/xoom-e2e-sys-airline-ops/README.md

 The "Aircraft-Airport-Ops System" example implements a set of Reactive Microservices that interact through a choregraphed Event-Driven Architecture.

-- All microservices designed with VLINGO/XOOM Starter
+- All microservices designed with VLINGO XOOM Designer
 - Six _Bounded Contexts_
 - Choreographed process flows
 - Domain Models Diagram
 - Big-Picture Event-Driven Model

-System collaboration is managed through type-safe, asynchronous, event-driven, and message-based communication provided by XOOM/TURBO, XOOM/LATTICE Exchange, and XOOM/SCHEMATA.
+System collaboration is managed through type-safe, asynchronous, event-driven, and message-based communication provided by XOOM Turbo, XOOM Lattice Exchange, and XOOM Schemata.
 Respectively, these platform components provide a REST request and messaging auto-dispatch to the domain model, message exchange mechanism, and a Schema Registry where the DDD _Published Language_ specifications are available.

 ![Context Map of Ops System](https://github.com/vlingo/xoom-examples/blob/master/xoom-e2e-sys-airline-ops/docs/AirlineAirportOpsContextMap.png)